Robust, randomized preconditioning for kernel ridge regression: Algorithms and best practices

-\Cref{thm:a_priori} ensures that \RPCholesky-preconditioned CG can solve any full-data KRR problem to fixed error tolerance $\varepsilon$ with failure probability $\delta$, provided that the eigenvalue condition \eqref{eq:k_bound} is satisfied.
+\Cref{thm:a_priori} ensures that \RPCholesky-preconditioned CG can solve any full-data KRR problem up to a fixed error tolerance $\varepsilon$ with failure probability $\delta$ when the eigenvalue condition \eqref{eq:k_bound} is satisfied.
 This eigenvalue condition ensures that the approximation rank $r$ is large enough to reliably capture the large eigenvalues of the kernel matrix.
-The factor $\log (\tr \mat{A} / \mu)$ is modest in size, being at most $\log\bigl(2^{53}\bigr) = 36.7$ in double-precision arithmetic.
-Thus, the expression \eqref{eq:k_bound} is mainly determined by the $\textup{rank}_{\mu}(\mat{A})$ factor, which counts the number of ``large'' eigenvalues, with the rest of the eigenvalues adding up to size $\mu$ or smaller.
-The $\mu$-tail rank is size $\order(\sqrt{N})$ if the eigenvalues decay cubically or faster and the regularization parameter is $\mu = \order(1/N)$, or if the eigenvalues decay quadratically or faster and the regularization is $\mu = \order(1/\sqrt{N})$.
+The factor $\log (\tr \mat{A} / \mu)$ is modest in size, so the expression \eqref{eq:k_bound} is mainly determined by $\textup{rank}_{\mu}(\mat{A})$, which counts the number of ``large'' eigenvalues with the rest of the eigenvalues adding up to size $\mu$ or smaller.

+\Cref{thm:a_priori} assumes \RPCholesky is performed with a block size $B = 1$ for simplicity.
+This theorem can be extended to $B > 1$ given a slightly higher approximation rank: